Mycoplasma gallisepticum: History

 The disease was first described in 1905.
 It was described as a respiratory disease that was found in domestic poultry.
-However, it wasn’t for another 50 years that the causative agent, Mycoplasma gallisepticum, was cultivated.
+However, it wasn't for another 50 years that the causative agent, Mycoplasma gallisepticum, was cultivated.

 In 1980, M. gallisepticum was isolated from wild turkeys in Colorado, Georgia and California.
 This was because of the mixture and close contact between the wild turkeys and domestic poultry during feeding time.
 This led to an increased awareness of the disease and health monitoring protocols in wild turkey restoration programs.
 These protocols are still being followed today by state wildlife agencies.

 House finches were introduced into the eastern U.S. from California in the 1940s after being released from the pet trade that became illegal.
 House finches at the time were called Hollywood finches.
 In January 1994, the first house finches with symptoms of M. gallisepticum were observed in the Washington DC area, including part of Maryland and Virginia.

 In the winter of 1994, an epidemic of mycoplasmal conjunctivitis caused by M. gallisepticum began in house finches.
 In 1994, efforts were made across North America to collect data on the spread and prevalence of M. gallisepticum using the House Finch Disease Survey.
 A few years later the epidemic that started in the mid-Atlantic states spread to the entire eastern population of house finches.

-The only house finches to have this disease are those introduced to the eastern United States.
-It is believed that these house finches are less resistant to the disease because they were introduced and were highly inbred.
-The disease was stopped by the Rocky Mountains.
+Initially, the only house finches to have this disease were those introduced to the eastern United States.
+It has been suggested that those house finches were less resistant to the disease because they were introduced beginning with a small population, and were subsequently highly inbred.
+For a time, the disease appeared to be stopped by the Rocky Mountains, but was found in the Rockies by the early 2000s, and west of the range by 2006.
+After crossing the Rockies, the disease spread south along the west coast before turning back inland.
+Research using RFID tags to track a sample of wild finches found an individual bird's likelihood of acquiring or transmitting the infection to be positively correlated with time spent at feeders.

 Clinical signs

 House finches

 Mycoplasma gallisepticum infection in house finches (Haemorhous mexicanus) causes conjunctivitis with the symptoms of periocular swelling, swollen eyelids, ocular and nasal discharge, impaired vision, depression, and weight loss.
-These symptoms cause house finch populations to decline due to increased predation and susceptibility to trauma from impaired vision.
+Infected birds may be listless or seem disoriented, present with reckless or limited flight, and a timid reluctance to flee predators or humans.
+These symptoms cause house finch populations to decline due to increased predation and susceptibility to trauma from impaired vision, as well as from starvation due to infected birds' difficulty feeding themselves.
 House finch conjunctivitis is most frequent during colder months when birds are using bird feeders and can cause birds to be reluctant to leave the feeders.
 Birds have been seen rubbing their eyes on branches or on bird feeders, which can help spread the disease.